bjones0218/SoftwareDesignProject/README.md

-# Pirates of the Cannonean
-Website displaying pirate attacks
+# This branch is for turning the SQL entries for pirate attacks into a GeoJSON file that can be loaded into the map